WGSExtract/WGSExtract.github.io/README.md

 If you want to change release tracks at anytime, simply edit the release.json file in the installation directory to change to the desired release track and then rerun the installer.
 Or overlay the new installer downloaded from above onto your existing installation.
 The only difference in each installer is the release.json file and its track setting inside.
 Your current, installed version is displayed at the top of the program when run.

-We bring you v4 some 13 months after v3.
-The original, first 2 years [v1 and v2 historical release](https://github.com/WGSExtract/WGSExtract-Historical) from Marko is documented there. v3 went into Alpha on the 18th June 2020 and was finally released as Beta on the 15th June 2021. v4 entered Alpha on 1 April 2022 and has yet to be formally Beta released.
+We bring you v4 some 13 months after v3.  v3 and the original, first 2 years [v1 and v2 historical release](https://github.com/WGSExtract/WGSExtract-Historical) from Marko are documented there. v3 went into Alpha on the 18th June 2020 and was finally released as Beta on the 15th June 2021. v4 entered Alpha on 1 April 2022 and has yet to be formally Beta released.

 This page is located at [https://WGSExtract.github.io/](https://WGSExtract.github.io/) and serves as the WWW home for the tool.
 As the need develops, we will create our own Facebook Group for users to raise issues outside of the local [User Issues Section](https://github.com/WGSExtract/WGSExtract.github.io/issues) already mentioned.